-We completed our qualitative assessment of any potential franchise license impairment as of December 31, 2014.
+We completed our qualitative assessment of any potential franchise license impairment as of December 31, 2015.
 Based on our qualitative assessment, we determined that it was more likely than not that the fair values of our other intangible assets were less than their carrying amounts and we therefore performed a quantitative impairment test.

-As of December 31, 2014, we had \$5,645,000 of intangible assets recorded on our Consolidated Balance Sheet.
-We performed a quantitative annual impairment test as of December 31, 2014, and we recorded a \$1,855,000 non-cash impairment charge related to the other intangible assets associated with the Auto Group operations with the result of BSHI.
+As of December 31, 2015, we had \$5,040,000 of intangible assets recorded on our Consolidated Balance Sheet.
+We performed a quantitative annual impairment test as of December 31, 2015, and we recorded a \$605,000 non-cash impairment charge related to the other intangible assets associated with the Auto Group operations with the result of BSHI.
 This non-cash impairment charge was recorded to reduce the carrying value of the intangible assets to its estimated fair value.
 The decline in the fair value of intangible assets under BSHI reflects the underperformance relative to expectations of the auto dealership since our acquisition of it, as well as our expectations for the auto dealership's future prospects.
 These factors resulted in a reduction in forecasted cash flows and growth rates used to estimate fair value.
 This non-cash impairment charge is classified as Underwriting and operating expenses in the Consolidated Statements of Income and shown as Impairment of intangible assets in the Consolidated Statements of Cash Flows.

-We performed a quantitative annual impairment test as of December 31, 2013, and no intangible assets impairment charge resulted from the required impairment test.
+We performed a quantitative annual impairment test as of December 31, 2014, and recorded a non-cash impairment charge of \$1,855,000.